ElianCordoba/softwareontheroad/src/content/ideal-nodejs-project-structure.md

   })
   ```

+<a name="di"></a>

 # Dependency Injection 💉

-  D.I. or inversion of control (IoC) is a common pattern that help you organize by 'injecting' or passing throug the constructor the _dependencies_ of your class.
+  D.I. or inversion of control (IoC) is a common pattern that helps you organize by 'injecting' or passing through the constructor the _dependencies_ of your class.

-  By doing this way you will gain flexibility to inject a _'compatible dependency'_ when, for example, you write the unit tests for the service, or when the service is used in another context.
+  By doing this way you will gain the flexibility to inject a _'compatible dependency'_ when, for example, you write the unit tests for the service, or when the service is used in another context.

   Code with no D.I